 The Commission has aimed to ensure a wide participation of stakeholders throughout the policy cycle of this initiative, through a series of targeted consultations (bilateral contacts, meetings with stakeholders, written consultations).
-Consultations were held with Member States and representatives of their public authorities, including in the context of the EU Network of National Rapporteurs and Equivalent Mechanisms on Trafficking in Human Beings; representatives of the European Parliament; the EU Agencies, particularly the European Union Agency for Law Enforcement Cooperation (Europol), the European Union Agency for Criminal Justice Cooperation (Eurojust), the European Union Agency (EPOL), the Fundamental Rights Agency (FRA), the European Union Asylum Agency (EUAA), the European Border and Coast Guard Agency (FRONTEX), the European Institute for Gender Equality (EIGE) and the European Labour Authority (ELA); representatives of relevant regional and international organisations active in the area of anti-trafficking in human beings; representatives of civil society organisations active in the area of anti-trafficking in human beings, including in the context of the EU Civil Society Platform against Trafficking in Human Beings.
+Consultations were held with Member States and representatives of their public authorities, including in the context of the EU Network of National Rapporteurs and Equivalent Mechanisms on Trafficking in Human Beings; representatives of the European Parliament; the EU Agencies, particularly the European Union Agency for Law Enforcement Cooperation (Europol), the European Union Agency for Law Enforcement Cooperation (Europol), the European Union Agency for Law Enforcement Rights Agency (FRA), the European Union Asylum Agency (EUAA), the European Border and Coast Guard Agency (FRONTEX), the European Institute for Gender Equality (EIGE) and the European Labour Authority (ELA); representatives of relevant regional and international organisations active in the area of anti-trafficking in human beings, including in the context of the EU Civil Society Platform against Trafficking in Human Beings.